bookofproofs/bookofproofs.github.io/_sources/history/19th-century/picken.md

 title: Picken, David Kennedy
 born: 1879
 died: 1956
-keywords: Glasgow, Cambridge, Victoria College, Wellington, Melbourne, history, foundations
+keywords: david picken,picken
-description: David Picken researched and published extensively on the history and foundations of mathematics, including work on automated theorem proving and puzzle solving.
+description: David Picken studied at Glasgow and Cambridge universities.
+After a period as a lecturer at Glasgow he became Professor of Mathematics at Victoria College, Wellington New Zealand.
+He later moved to the University of Melbourne in Australia.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---